Double Ball Roulette

 Then again, there is the option to make a Corner Bet, also known as a Square bet, which encompasses four numbers sharing a common corner.
 The chips for this type of wager are positioned on the common corner the four numbers share.
 If either ball lands on one of the four numbers you have selected, your payout will be 3 to 1.
 However, if luck is on your side and both balls land on one of your numbers, the payout will be 6 to 1.

-Player wagers £1 on a Square Bet that covers 5 (red), 6 (black), 8 (black) and 9 (red).
-If the ball lands on one of the chosen numbers they will collect a total of £3.
+Player wagers £1 on a Square bet that covers 5 (red), 6 (black), 8 (black) and 9 (red).
+If either ball lands on one of the chosen numbers, they will collect £3; if both balls do, they will collect £6.

-The Five-number bet is exclusive to American roulette only and involves five numbers, namely 0, 00, 1, 2, and 3.
+The Five-number bet is exclusive to American roulette and involves five numbers – 0, 00, 1, 2 and 3.
 The chips for this bet are positioned on the line separating 0 and 1.
 If either ball lands on one of the five numbers, the payout will be 5 to 2.
-Then again, if both balls end up on one of the winning numbers, the payout rate will be 5 to 1.
+If both balls end up on one of the winning numbers, the payout rate will be 5 to 1.

 Outside Bets

-It is more difficult to win with outside bets because both balls should land on winning pockets.
+It is more difficult to win with outside bets because both balls must land in winning pockets.
 Bets on Red/Black, Odd/Even and High/Low pay out 3 to 1 if the two balls end up in one of the 18 winning pockets.

-Player wagers £1 on a Red/Black bet that covers the Red numbers.
-If both of the balls land on a Red number they will collect a total of £3.
+Player wagers £1 on a Red/Black bet that covers the red numbers.
+If both balls land on a red number, they will collect £3.

 It is also possible to make Dozen bets that cover twelve numbers.
 You will win in the event that both balls settle on one of the numbers you have chosen.
 Your payout will be 8 to 1.

 Player wagers £1 on a Dozen bet that covers the 1st Dozen (1 to 12).
-If both of the balls land on numbers from the 1st Dozen they will collect a total of £8.
+If both balls land on numbers from the 1st Dozen, they will collect £8.

 Placing a Column bet is yet another option, in which case you cover a column of twelve numbers with a single bet.
 The bet is successful if the two balls end up on one of your winning numbers.
 The payout is the same as that for Dozen bets, namely 8 to 1.

 Player wagers £1 on a Column bet that covers the 1st vertical line.
-If both of the balls land on numbers from the 1st column they will collect a total of £8.
+If both balls land on numbers from the 1st column, they will collect £8.

 Additional Bets in Double Ball Roulette